daverosoff/PreTeXtual/README.md

 #### Future plans

 We would like to support generation of thumbnails/static images for videos and interactives.
-It might also be possible to provide some suport for compiling documents using WeBWorK/MyOpenMath problems, although it may end up being the case that heavy use of these features means your project has "outgrown" the Vagrant build system.
+It might also be possible to provide some support for compiling documents using WeBWorK/MyOpenMath problems, although it may end up being the case that heavy use of these features means your project has "outgrown" the Vagrant build system.
 In that event you will be best served by another way of